getanteon/alaz/Alaz-Architecture.md

 # Alaz Architecture
-Alaz is designed to run in a kubernetes cluster as an agent, deployed as Daemonset (runs on each cluster node seperately).
+Alaz is designed to run in a kubernetes cluster as an agent, deployed as Daemonset (runs on each cluster node separately).

 What it does is to watch and pull data from cluster to gain visibility onto the cluster.

 It gathers information from 3 different sources:

 ## 1- Kubernetes Client
 Using kubernetes client, it polls different type of events related to kubernetes resources.
-Like **ADD, UPDATE, DELETE** events for any kind of k8s resources like **Pods,Deployments,Services** etc.
+Like **ADD, UPDATE, DELETE** events for any kind of K8s resources like **Pods,Deployments,Services** etc.

 	 Packages used:
 - 	 `k8s.io/api/core/v1`